cgarry/ser-player/README.md

 Some simple goals that hopefully get accross my intentions for this project.
 * Produce a lightweight and intuative video player application for .ser files.
 * ~~Avoid feature creep and over complication in order to keep SER Player distinct from [PIPP](https://sites.google.com/site/astropipp/).
 New features may be added if they are not duplicating PIPP's functionality.~~
-* SER Player must remain cross-platform and support at least Windows, OS X and Linux.
+* SER Player must remain cross-platform and support at least Windows, macOS and Linux.

 ## Building SER Player for Linux